- Professor Mathur (Chair) - ext. 3725

 GL-307 Geophysics (Fall; Even Years; 3.00 Credits; N) This course is an introduction to how geophysical data can be used to address academic and applied problems in geology.
 Emphasis is placed on the concepts behind acquiring geophysical data and use of the information for interpretation.
 Seismology, magnetism, heat and gravity are the main concepts covered.
 Prerequisites: GL202.
 MA130 may be taken as prerequisite or corequisite.
 There are two field trips run over the weekend where students get to use the equipment in the field and reduce the data.
 A special fee is assessed.

-GL-310 Structural Geology (Spring; Yearly; 3.00 Credits; N) The study of the deformation of the earth's crust.
+GL-310 Structural Geology (Variable; Yearly; 3.00 Credits; N) The study of the deformation of the earth's crust.
 Field relationships, form, symmetry, and geometry of earth structures are stressed.
 Concepts of kinematic and dynamic analysis are presented so students are better prepared to interpret the origin of earth structures.
 Note: one laboratory per week, one or two extended field trips are required and a special fee is assessed.
 Prerequisite: GL202.

 GL-325 Intro to Soil Science (Spring; Variable; 4.00 Credits; N) Introduction to Soil Science is a comprehensive overview of soils, their characteristics, their origins, their importance to agriculture, construction and waste disposal, and of the factors that contribute to maintenance of soil quality or to its degradation in use.
 Theoretical concepts will be supported by laboratory and field study of soils, soil forming processes, and soil-water-rock-biotic interactions; training will be provided in techniques of field sampling and characterization of soils.
 A special lab fee is assessed.
 Prerequisites: GL100 & GL101 & CH105.